farooqkz/stack-gp-test/GP.md

 ## What is Stack Genetic Programming?

 There are many ways to represent these programs.
 One of the traditional methods were Tree data structures.
-Later, a researcher proposued stacks to represent programs.
+Later, [stacks were proposed to represent programs](https://ieeexplore.ieee.org/document/350025/).
 There are many other ways to represent programs, too.
 For instance, PADO, EP and GNP use something like Graph data structures.

 ## What is Symbolic Regresssion?